dhall-lang/dhall-lang/docs/howtos/How-to-translate-recursive-code-to-Dhall.md

 The technique of Church encoding may be unfamiliar and perplexing.
 If we are actually working with recursive types and recursive functions, why do we no longer see any recursion in the code?
 In `foldLeft`, why is there no code that iterates over a list of integers in a loop?

-An answer is found by comparing the codes for the values `x0`, `x1`, and `x2` shown in the previous section.
-Those values are functions whose second argument is a function `frr : F r → r`.
-The code for `x0` calls that function only once.
-The code for `x1` calls that function twice, and the code for `x2` calls that function three times.
+An answer is found by comparing the codes for the values `x0`, `x1`, and `x2` shown in the previous section when working with `ListInt`.
+The values `x0`, `x1`, and `x2` are functions whose second argument is a function `frr : F r → r`.
+The code for `x0` calls that function only once; the code for `x1` calls that function twice; and the code for `x2` calls that function three times.

-This explains why `foldLeft` is nonrecursive.
+This explains why `foldLeft` is non-recursive.
 The code of `foldLeft` merely prepares a function `frr` and passes it to the given value of type `ListInt`.
 If we run `foldLeft` on `x2`, it is the code of `x2` that will call the function `frr` three times.
-There is no loop in `x2`; it is just hard-coded in `x2` to apply `frr` three times.
+There is also no loop in `x2`; it is just hard-coded in the function `x2` to apply `frr` three times.

 A list of 1000 integers will be represented by a function (call it `x1000 : ListInt`) that takes an argument `frr : F r → r` and calls the `frr` function a thousand times.

-The only way of creating a list of 1000 integers would be to write an expression such as `cons 0 (cons 1 (cons 2 (...)))`.
-This guarantees that all lists are finite, and that all functions operating on such lists will terminate.
+This is because the only way of creating a list of 1000 integers is to create an expression such as `cons 1 (cons 2 (cons 3 (... (cons 1000 nil)))...)`.

 In this way, the Church encoding hides the loops and allows us to represent iterative computations without recursion.

-At the same time, it guarantees that all recursive structures will be finite and all operations on those structures will terminate.
+At the same time, the Church encoding guarantees that all recursive structures will be finite and all operations on those structures will terminate.
+It is for that reason that Dhall is able to accept Church encodings.

 ### Church encoding and `fold` types are equivalent

-How to generalize `foldLeft` from `ListInt` to arbitrary other recursive types?
+How to generalize `foldLeft` from `ListInt` to arbitrary recursive types?
 That is done via an equivalence relationship between a Church-encoded type, such as `ListInt`, and the type of the corresponding `foldLeft` function.

 Looking at the type of `foldLeft` for `ListInt`, we note that the type of functions `F r → r` is equivalent to a pair of functions: one function with zero arguments (returning just `r`) and one with the type signature of `update : r → Integer → r`.
 For this reason, the data required to create a function of type `F r → r` is the same as the data contained in the arguments of `foldLeft` (that is, `init` and `update`).